Update: The D7Security group is now established at gitlab.com/d7security and d7security.org!

 3. For mass-exploitable remote code execution vulnerabilities the Drupal Security Team can reach out to the D7Security team with a warning even beyond January 5, 2025.

 The update notification system of Drupal 7 works with XML feeds that are downloaded from drupal.org (example for devel module).
-Luckily this update system is pluggable and we can apply some nice tricks to download update information XML from static Github files instead.
+Luckily this update system is pluggable and we can apply some nice tricks to download update information XML from static Gitlab.com files instead.

 The rough workflow would go like this: